w3c/AB-public/Vision/README.md

 * Is trustworthy, by ensuring security and privacy for users.
 * Does not favor centralization.
 * Is based on standards that are openly developed with consensus of industry and key stakeholders, standards rooted in a strong royalty-free patent policy and open copyright licenses, and focussed on interoperability and collective empowerment.
-* Addresses evolving user’s needs, empowers industries and individuals to evolve the extensible web architecture, and is unified and interoperable, supported by open test suites,
+* Addresses evolving user needs, empowers industries and individuals to evolve the extensible web architecture, and is unified and interoperable, supported by open test suites.

 # The Operating Principles of the Consortium